Investment in Australia

 Australia - Investment

-Meanwhile, in annual terms, GDP growth slowed markedly to 3.9% in the third quarter, from 9.5% in the second quarter.
+Meanwhile, in annual terms, GDP growth slowed to 3.3% in the first quarter, from 4.4% in the fourth quarter.

 Australia - Investment Data